ChazW/ChazW/README.md

 Hello, I'm Chester Zhengbin Wang! 👋

-I am a Master of Business Analytics with strong intrests in recently facisinating development of AI.
+I am a Master of Business Analytics with strong intrests in recent facisinating development of AI.
 I am also passionate about music and love all kinds of things video game related.

 <!-- END: Introduction -->